 This is because long-form content is information-heavy and is often replete with quotes, statistics and other insights.
 Since search engine algorithms are designed to identify content that fully satisfies a need, long-form content performs better and results in significant traffic and website hits.
 It also offers better keyword optimisation, making it to top search results more easily.

-Now that you know why it’s important to create long-form content, here is a detailed breakdown of the different types of long-form content that you can employ to drive traffic to your website.
+Now that you know why it’s important to publish research-driven content, here is a detailed breakdown of the different types of long-form content that you can employ to drive traffic to your website.

 An informative white paper